-• TMDFile2 < Second structure file for double-sided TMD >
+• TMDFile2 < Second structure file for double-sided TMD > Acceptable Values: Path to PDB file

 Description: PDB file defining the second structure of a double sided TMD.
 This file should contain the same number of atoms as TMDFile along with the same domain designations if any are specified.